Aravind-Sundararajan/MocoExtendProblem/paper/paper.md

 # Summary

-MocoExtendProblem (`MEP`) is a more convenient MATLAB framework for prototyping and developing direct collocation goals for OpenSim Moco. `MEP` features several tools for testing and prototyping and using novel MocoGoals without resorting to rebuilding all of opensim or generating an .omoco file from C++ and loading the problem into MATLAB.
-Instead, users can structure their custom goals, build these with the visual studio and the MEX compiler and add them to existing MATLAB scripts.
+optimal control problems using OpenSim Moco (Dembia et al., 2020) and MATLAB (The Mathworks, Inc., Natick, MA, USA).
+MEP features several templates for testing and prototyping novel MocoGoals in lieu of rebuilding OpenSim or generating an .omoco file from C++ to load the problem into MATLAB.
+Instead, users structure custom goals, build them, and call custom goals from MATLAB scripts.

 This repository features:

-- A set of C++ and MATLAB scripts and models for prototyping and testing custom goals.
-- a build.m script that compiles goals in the custom_goals or custom_goals45 and procedurally constructs the c++/MATLAB and compiles the MEX interface.
+- A build.m script that compiles goals in the custom_goals directory and procedurally constructs the C++/MATLAB class implementations and compiles the MEX interface.
-- Compatibility with OpenSIm 4.2-4.4  and 4.5.
+- Compatibility tested with OpenSim 4.2-4.5.
+ - OpenSim versions lower than 4.5 require unique modifications to the build pipeline since booleans for division by duration, distance and mass were migrated to the abstract MocoGoal.
-- The ability to include `MEP` as a submodule, build, and use valid custom goals.
+- The ability to include MEP as a submodule, build, and use valid custom goals.
-- Custom goals previously developed in our labs are in the custom_goals directory.
+- Three example custom goals in the custom_goals and custom_goals_compat directories.

 # Statement of need

-OpenSim is an open-source software platform for biomechanical modeling and simulation [@Seth2018].
-The platform enables researchers and healthcare professionals to investigate how biological and non-biological structures respond to different loads, postures and activities.
-It has been used to study a wide range of biomechanical problems, such as the mechanics of walking and running [@Falisse2019], the impact of injury or disease on movement [@Johnson2022], and the effectiveness of rehabilitation exercises [@Spomer2023].
+OpenSim is an open-source software platform for modeling musculoskeletal structures and creating dynamic simulations of movement (Seth et al., 2018).
+OpenSim enables researchers and clinicians to investigate how biological and non-biological structures respond to different loads, postures and activities in both static and dynamic situations.
+OpenSimhas been used to study a wide range of biomechanical problems, such as the mechanics of walking and running (e.g. Falisse et al., 2019), the impact of injury or disease on movement (e.g. Johnson et al., 2022), and the effectiveness of rehabilitation exercises (e.g. Spomer et al, 2023).

+OpenSim Moco (Dembia et al., 2020) employs an optimization paradigm called direct collocation to solve trajectory optimization problems that range from solving for muscle forces, to tracking experimental data, and fully predictive simulations.
+Direct collocation is a numerical optimal control method (Kelly, 2017) that is computationally efficient and is used extensively in computational approaches to understanding biological movement .
+While direct collocation is powerful, Moco only provides a fixed set of optimization goals.
+It can be daunting for many users to develop custom goals in C++.
+We developed MEP so Moco users without experience compiling C++ can still write and test custom goals.
+The OpenSim interfaces are created with SWIG, as opposed to MEX, which can be daunting for even experienced biomechanists.
+MocoExtendProblem was developed using MATLAB versions 2022a.
+Running build.m will compile MocoGoals in the custom_goals directory, or in the custom_goals_compat directory for OpenSim versions pre-4.5.

 Direct collocation is a numerical optimization method used in dynamic systems and control engineering.
 It involves representing the system dynamics as a set of algebraic equations, which are then discretized over time, and solved as a nonlinear optimization problem to obtain the optimal control inputs.
 The method aims to find a numerical solution that satisfies the system constraints and optimizes a performance measure.
 Optimization paradigms like direct collocation have begun to play a critical role in expanding our understanding of biological locomotion through the in-silico testing of novel therapies and predictive capabilities.